TL;DR

 Can I switch frameworks later?

-Which one is better for AI features?
+Which is better for AI features?